MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 - The cluster must have Azure Stack HCI version 22H2 and the May 2023 cumulative update or later installed.

 - Enable the managed identity for the Azure resource.
-For more information, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview/)
+For more information, see [Enabled enhanced management](azure-enhanced-management-managed-identity.md#enable-enhanced-management).

 ### Enable Insights